AngelLM/Thor/FAQ.md

 At this time I have not tested this yet.
 Coming soon.

 **What is its positioning accuracy?**
 It depends on each articulation.
 The first two articulations have an accuracy of less than a degree.
 Third one has about a degree.
-Forth has about an error of 2 degrees.
+Fourth has about an error of 2 degrees.
 And the lasts two articulations have the worst accuracy, with an error of 3-4 grades more or less.
 Note 1: All of this data was collected manually and refers to my own prototype.
 The accuracy is directly linked to the printing accuracy and the assembly.
 Note 2: as the current design has not feedback sensors to ensure the position I have assumed that the robot is moving well and is not missing steps.